GustavoStahl/GAN-Slimming/README.md

 ```
 This will download the dataset to folder `datasets/<dataset_name>` (e.g., `datasets/summer2winter_yosemite`).

-### 2. Train origianl dense CycleGAN and generate style stransfer results on training set:
+### 2. Train original dense CycleGAN and generate style transfer results on training set:
-Use the [offcial CycleGAN codes](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to train origianl dense CycleGAN and generate style stransfer results on training set.
+Use the [offcial CycleGAN codes](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to train original dense CycleGAN and generate style transfer results on training set.
 Put the style transfer results to folder `train_set_result/<dataset_name>`.
-For example, `train_set_result/summer2winter_yosemite/B/2009-12-06 06:58:39_fake.png` is the fake winter image transfered from the real summer image `datasets/summer2winter_yosemite/A/2009-12-06 06:58:39.png` using the orignal dense CycleGAN.
+For example, `train_set_result/summer2winter_yosemite/B/2009-12-06 06:58:39_fake.png` is the fake winter image transfered from the real summer image `datasets/summer2winter_yosemite/A/2009-12-06 06:58:39.png` using the original dense CycleGAN.

 ### 3. Compress
 GS-32: